CHIHCHIEH-LAI/Cplusplus-Low-Level-Client-Server-Communication/README.md

 - `LoadBalancer::run()`: This function starts the load balancer loop.
 It accepts client connections and send them to the selected server for processing

-- `LoadBalancer::handle_client(int client_socket)`: This function is called to handle a client connection.
+- `LoadBalancer::handle_client(int client_socket)`: This function is called by the thread pool to handle a client connection.
 It selects a server based on the load balancing strategy, and forwards the client request to that server.

 - `Server::Server(int port, size_t num_threads)`: This is the constructor of the `Server` class.
 It sets up the server socket and starts listening for connections.